genielabs/homegenie.it/source/1.4/dashboards/index.md

 ### Dashboard Widgets

-From the dashboard menu is also possible to add new widgets
+From the dashboard menu you can also add new widgets
 {% zx 'icon' %}dashboard_customize{% endzx %}
-or charts {% zx 'icon' %}auto_graph{% endzx %} to the current dashboard.
+and charts {% zx 'icon' %}auto_graph{% endzx %} to the current dashboard.

 #### Arranging widgets

 A long press on a widget will activate drag mode, where you can sort widgets by dragging them.
-It is also possible to group widgets on the dashboard by "logical" sections using the "Section Label" widget.
+Dashboard widgets can also be arranged into sections using the "Section Label" widget to separate each group of widgets.

 The *Section Label* widget also adds toggle buttons as a quick shortcut to turn on/off all lights or switches in that section.